osodevops/terraform-azure-confluent-platform/README.md

 ##### Create storage account for Terraform state
 * Sign in with [Azure CLI](https://docs.microsoft.com/en-us/cli/azure/authenticate-azure-cli) (`az login`)
 * Execute `./generate_state.sh` to create a standalone resource group and storage account to be used for terraform state.
-If you change any of the values in this script, you will need to update `./terraform/main/backend.tf` accordingly.
+If you change any of the values in this script, you will need to update the `backend.tf` files accordingly.

 ### Terraform Deployment
 #### Local Deployment